Ditchcarbon

 Bank Central Asia's reported carbon emissions

-In 2024, Bank Central Asia (BCA) reported total carbon emissions of approximately 349,740,800 kg CO2e.
-This figure includes Scope 1 emissions of about 4,650,600 kg CO2e, primarily from stationary combustion and fugitive emissions, and Scope 2 emissions of approximately 139,855,600 kg CO2e from purchased electricity.
-Notably, Scope 3 emissions accounted for about 205,234,600 kg CO2e, with significant contributions from capital goods and purchased goods and services.
-BCA has set ambitious climate commitments, aiming to achieve a 30% reduction in operational emissions from a 2021 baseline by 2030.
-This target applies to both Scope 1 and Scope 2 emissions.
-Additionally, BCA is aligned with Indonesia's national goal of reaching net zero emissions by 2060, with a near-term strategy developed to guide its decarbonisation efforts.
-The emissions data for BCA is cascaded from its parent company, PT Bank Central Asia Tbk, reflecting a commitment to transparency and accountability in its climate strategy.
-The bank has disclosed emissions across all three scopes, demonstrating a comprehensive approach to managing its carbon footprint.
+In 2024, Bank Central Asia (BCA) reported total carbon emissions of approximately 349.7 million kg CO2e.
+This figure includes Scope 1 emissions of about 4.7 million kg CO2e, primarily from stationary combustion and fugitive emissions, Scope 2 emissions of approximately 139.9 million kg CO2e from purchased electricity, and Scope 3 emissions totalling around 205.2 million kg CO2e, which encompasses categories such as capital goods and business travel.
+BCA has set ambitious climate commitments, aiming to achieve net zero emissions by 2060, aligning with government targets.
+The bank plans to reduce its operational emissions by 30% from a 2021 baseline by 2030, with specific targets for both Scope 1 and Scope 2 emissions.
+These initiatives are part of a broader Climate Strategy developed to enhance decarbonisation efforts and climate resilience.
+The emissions data is cascaded from its parent company, PT Bank Central Asia Tbk, reflecting the bank's commitment to transparency and accountability in its environmental impact.

 Unlock detailed emissions data